sisl/XPlaneConnectX/Julia/README.md

 # XPlaneConnectX - Julia

 This guide is for the Julia version of XPlaneConnectX.
 The code was developed using Julia 1.10 and X-Plane 12.1.
 We tested our implementation on Ubuntu 22.04, macOS Sonoma, and Windows 11.
+We also suspect that our code will work with X-Plane 11 since the UDP interface does not seem to have changed.

 ## Requirements
 No plugins are required, only an installed copy of X-Plane 12 and Julia.
-Additionally, it is necessary to explicitly "accept incoming connections" in the X-Plane Network settings.
+Additionally, it is necessary to explicitly "accept incoming connections" in the X-Plane network settings.
 By default, it appears that this option is disabled.

 ## Installation
 There is no specific package installation required for our code as we are only using the standard library of Julia.
 You only need to make sure the file `XPlaneConnectX.jl` file is visible to your code and include it: